-In the world we now live in email has become an essential form of communication whether it be in the work place or in college.
-I send many emails a day to anywhere from old friends to professors, and it is so important that the email that you send is right for the person receiving the message.
+In the world we now live in email has become an essential form of communication whether it be in the workplace or in college.
+I send many emails a day to everyone from old friends to professors, and it is so important that the email you send is right for the person receiving the message.
 Just like in any form of communication there is a lot of room for misunderstandings.
 The danger of email is that the receiver does not have a chance to see your face or your body language, which in normal conversations is key to understanding messages.
 So the question is… What can I do to make sure that I am emailing appropriately?

-1. Think, write and think again: As I said above, in an email the receiver can not read your body language to assist them in figuring out what you are trying to say.
+1. Think, write, and think again: As I said above, in an email the receiver cannot read your body language to assist them in figuring out what you are trying to say.
 This being said, it is very important to think about what your message is, then write it down.
 It is also important to think about the message again especially in trying to figure out how the message is going to be received on the other end.

 4. The final tip I am going to share is take time to reply.
 Although not all messages need a reply.
-Even sending a simple thank you back to the sender to let them know that you received the message is always better than leaving the message unanswered.
+Even sending a simple thank you back to the sender to let them know you received the message is always better than leaving the message unanswered.

 I know that I have started to pay extra close attention to what I send through email.
 I make sure to keep in mind that once I send a message, I can’t take back what I said or change the language I used.
 Email is something you have to do right the first time.
-So before you send another email, I hope these tips help you in sending an email that is appropriate for your audience, clear, and error free.
+So before you send another email, I hope these tips help you in sending an email that is appropriate for your audience, clear, and error-free.
 For the rest of the tips talked about by Angela Nielson visit http://inspiredm.com/email-etiquette/.